Is your property "too hot" for the banks?

 - Construction loans: You can borrow based on the the cost of the land and the building or the on completion valuation, whichever is less.

-Call 1300 889 743 or complete our free assessment form to speak with one of our expert mortgage brokers.
+Call 1300 889 743 or complete our free assessment form to find out if you qualify for a bushfire prone property loan.

 Can I get approved?

-Getting approved for a mortgage really depends on the zoning of the bushfire prone property.
+Getting approved for a mortgage really depends on the zoning of the property.

-The potential for attack is broken up into six Bushfire Attack Levels (BAL) each explaining the threat and the appropriate prevention measures to implement for the property.
+The potential for attack is broken up into six Bushfire Attack Levels (BAL), each explaining the threat and the appropriate prevention measures to implement for property protection.

-If your property is in the Flame Zone then you are unlikely to be able to obtain finance.
+If your property is in the Flame Zone then you’re unlikely to be able to obtain finance.

-We know how the banks will assess the property you want to buy so please call us on 1300 889 743 or fill in our free assessment form to discuss your situation with one of our mortgage brokers.
+We know how the banks will assess your property so please call us on 1300 889 743 or fill in our free assessment form to discuss your situation with one of our mortgage brokers.

 What is a bushfire affected property?

-Bushfire prone land maps, which can be found at your local council, identify hazard zones and associated buffer zones.
+Bushfire prone land maps, which can be found at your state’s equivalent planning portal, identify hazard zones and associated buffer zones.

 Each state has its own criteria for mapping bushfire prone areas, which have been developed and are regularly reviewed in conjunction with the relevant states’ rural fire service authority: